w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 understand them.

-Parachains are individual chains containing their own runtime logic that benefit from the shared security and the interchain messaging provided by the Polkadot relay chain.
+Parachains are individual chains containing their own runtime logic that benefit from the shared security and the cross-chain messaging provided by the Polkadot relay chain.
 Parachains permit a high degree of flexibility and customization but will require more effort to create.

 Parathreads are like parachains and enable the developer to have lower-level control of the logic of their application.